By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 True hallucinations can be a feature of several mental illnesses.
 In addition to schizophrenia, people with severe major depressive disorder, bipolar disorder, and other mental illnesses may experience hallucinations.
-Sometimes people with severe mental illness also use drugs which can create Pseudohallucinations.
+Sometimes people with severe mental illness also use drugs that can create Pseudohallucinations.
 Sorting out the meaning of hallucinations is a job for a professional.

 Some authorities differentiate between Hallucinations, Pseudohallucinations, and Parahallucinations.

-If someone is experiencing hallucinations and they know it is the result of “good drugs,” this is a Pseudohallucination and likely will be diagnosed as a drug intoxication disorder, Hallucinogen Persisting Perception Disorder F16.983 or stimulant-induced psychotic disorder if the hallucinations continue after withdrawal from a stimulant.
+If someone is experiencing hallucinations and they know it is the result of “good drugs,” this is a Pseudohallucination and likely will be diagnosed as a drug intoxication disorder, Hallucinogen Persisting Perception Disorder F16.983, or stimulant-induced psychotic disorder if the hallucinations continue after withdrawal from a stimulant.

 Alcohol can also cause hallucinations.